Urban Farm and Kitchen

 When I'm not motivated to cook and need to put away large quantities of cherry tomatoes, I freeze them for future use.
 You can freeze cherry tomatoes whole in freezer bags.
 They won't be suitable for fresh eating as they will fall apart when they thaw, but they make perfect additions to stews and sauces throughout the winter months.
 This is a wonderful way to enjoy summer flavors throughout the winter!

-Can them!
+Can Them!

 Canning tomatoes safely is a contentious topic.
 There are many techniques and recipes out there.
 I don't personally share canning or fermenting recipes because you can never guarantee that people will actually follow the directions perfectly.
 Canning is a science, so make sure to follow approved recipes like the ones from Ball, Kerr or Bernardin.
 Your country/region may have a food safety authority and recommendations around canning and preservation.
 Do your research.

-More Recipes
+More Mediterranean Garden to Table Recipes

-• Share on Facebook!
+• Share

 Comments